 - Do not include skills and interests that are unrelated.

-- Do not exceed more than four pages in your CV.
+- Do not exceed more than four pages in your CV / Basic Resume.

-For a CV sample in a more formal tone, search for formal curriculum vitae using the search tool on our website.
+For a CV sample in a more formal tone, search for professional resume / curriculum vitae using the search tool on our website.

-- Do read sample CVs and observe standard formatting when writing your own.
+- Do read resume outline/ CVs and observe standard formatting when writing your own.

 - Do customize your CV with each application.

-- Do consider about the font type and layout used.
+- Do consider the font type and resume layout used.

 - Do proofread multiple times for any spelling and grammatical mistakes.